JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Outflow properties

-where $\rho_\mathrm{crit}$ is the critical density of the Universe, $\delta_\mathrm{c}$ the characteristic overdensity for the halo and $r_\mathrm{s}$ = $r_\mathrm{200}/c(z)$ the characteristic radius, $c(z)$ being the concentration parameter at redshift $z$.
-The virial dark matter halo mass ($M_{\rm DM}$) is inferred from the stellar-to-halo mass relation of \cite{Moster:2013}, following the prescription by \cite{Posti:2019}, and the concentration $c(z)$ is determined from the $M_{\rm DM}$-$c(z)$ relation of \cite{Dutton:2014}.
-Finally, we determined the escape velocity for the combination of the two profiles by using the python package \texttt{galpy} \citep{Bovy:2015}.
-We thus found that the outflow velocities are, on average, three times larger than the escape velocity (Figure~\ref{fig:vout_vs_vesc}).
-This indicates that the outflows are able to eject gas from the galaxy and enrich the circum-galactic gas outside the virial radius and inter-galactic medium on large scales.
-A similar result has been recently found by \cite{Ubler:2023} in a massive $z=5.5$ AGN-host galaxy revealing an outflow of 700 \kms, which is potentially able to escape the potential well of the galaxy and enrich the inter-galactic medium.
-We stress that the escape velocity estimated above, on one hand, is valid for ballistic motions and thus does not take into account that the outflow could keep on being accelerated, as in the case of direct radiation pressure or of an expanding shocked bubble, while on the other hand, it is expected to be slowed down by ram pressure due to the ambient gas it encounters during its propagation.
+where $\rho_\mathrm{crit}$ is the critical density of the Universe, $\delta_\mathrm{c}$ is the characteristic overdensity for the halo, and $r_\mathrm{s}$ = $r_\mathrm{200}/c(z)$ is the characteristic radius, $c(z)$ being the concentration parameter at redshift $z$.
+The virial dark matter halo mass ($M_{\rm DM}$) is inferred from the stellar-to-halo mass relation of \cite{Moster:2013} at $z=0$\footnote{The uncertainties on the outflow properties and escape velocity are larger than the cosmic evolution of the stellar-to-halo mass relation, and thus, we used the local relation, which is complete in the stellar mass range covered by our sample.}, following the prescription by \cite{Posti:2019}, and the concentration $c(z)$ was determined from the $M_{\rm DM}$-$c(z)$ relation of \cite{Dutton:2014}.
+Finally, we determined the escape velocity for the combination of the two profiles with the python package \texttt{galpy} \citep{Bovy:2015}.
+We thus found that the outflow velocities are three times higher than the escape velocity on average (Figure~\ref{fig:vout_vs_vesc}).
+This indicates that the outflows are able to eject gas from the galaxy and enrich the circumgalactic gas outside the virial radius and intergalactic medium on large scales.
+A similar result has recently been reported by \cite{Ubler:2023} in a massive $z=5.5$ AGN host galaxy, revealing an outflow of 700 \kms, which is potentially able to escape the potential well of the galaxy and enrich the intergalactic medium.
+We stress that the escape velocity estimated above is on the one hand, valid for ballistic motions and thus does not take into account that the outflow might continue to be accelerated, as in the case of direct radiation pressure or of an expanding shocked bubble, while on the other hand, it is expected to be slowed down by ram pressure exerted by the ambient gas it encounters during its propagation.